Ranking & Promotions at ASC

 Belt Colors And Ranks

-Adult Aikido of Santa Cruz students wear four different belt colors as they progress in training and test up in ranks.
-The white belt for unranked, 6th, and 5th kyu; blue belt for 4th and 3rd kyu; brown belt for 2nd and 1st kyu.
-Next is the 1st degree black belt, called “shodan.”
+Adult Aikido of Santa Cruz students wear four different belt colors as they progress in training and test up in rank: the white belt for unranked and 5th kyu, a blue belt for 4th and 3rd kyu, a brown belt for 2nd and 1st kyu, and a black belt for the first black belt rank, called “shodan.”

-Each progressive rank requires a specific amount of time spent on the mat as well as a minimum amount of time between tests in order to progress.
-Our exams are based on the requirements established by the California Aikido Association, of which we are an affiliate member.
+The technical requirements of our exams are based on those established by the California Aikido Association, of which we are an affiliate member.

 CAA Website